-At Temple Beth Torah we strive to find a balance between modern life and religious life in a way that is meaningful to our community and faithful to the traditions of Conservative Judaism.
-Children are welcome – they are an integral part of our services (no matter how young!).
+Children are always welcome at our services – they are an integral part of our services (no matter how young!).
 Children help with the blessing over the Challah at the end of services, and religious school students are encouraged to assist in leading prayers.

 Shabbat evening services are held every Friday night at 7:30 pm.
-Our Shabbat morning services are held at 10:00 am from September to June.
-In the summer months Shabbat morning services begin at 9:30 am.
+Our Shabbat morning services are held at 10am.

 We welcome you and encourage you to join us for our Shabbat and Holiday Services.